Total Greenhouse Gas Emissions (Scope 1 and 2)

-To help achieve a low carbon society, OMRON will strive to reduce CO2 emissions.
+To achieve a low carbon society, OMRON will strive to reduce CO2 emissions through consistent energy conservation and the use of clean energy.
 Moreover, the OMRON Group, as a whole, will promote more efficient manufacturing operations aimed at minimizing energy and resource usage (Eco-Monozukuri).

 To assess the environmental impact of OMRON’s business activities as a whole, including its value chain, OMRON in fiscal 2013 began calculating Scope 1, 2, and 3 of the OMRON Group’s greenhouse gas (GHG) emissions.
 The calculation is based on the GHG Protocol, which is the most widely used international accounting and reporting tool.